-HTM has momentum, but awareness still lags behind.
+HTM has momentum, but awareness still lags.
 Strategic advocacy could change that.

 By Alyx Arnett

-When I saw US News & World Report rank “medical equipment repairer” among the top 15 “Best Jobs You’ve Never Heard Of,” it felt like validation for a career path that’s long gone underrecognized: healthcare technology management (HTM).
-As someone who covers this field daily, the ranking isn’t surprising, but it’s a reminder of just how much work remains to raise public awareness of this essential profession.
+When I saw US News & World Report rank “medical equipment repairer” among the top 15 “Best Jobs You’ve Never Heard Of,” it underscored what those in the field have known for years: healthcare technology management (HTM) deserves more recognition.
+As someone who covers HTM, the ranking isn’t surprising, but it’s a reminder of how much work remains to raise public awareness of this profession.

-Even as HTM professionals play a critical role in advancing healthcare, their work remains largely unknown outside the industry.
-From my perspective, that lack of recognition is one of the biggest hurdles to growth.
-If we want to strengthen this profession’s future, we need a more unified, intentional effort to raise its profile.
+Even though HTM professionals play a critical role in healthcare, most people outside the industry still don’t know the field exists.
+To me, that lack of awareness is one of the biggest hurdles to growth.
+Building a stronger future for HTM means getting more intentional—and more unified—about raising its profile.

 Starting With Better Branding